-- Bookmark our content hubs dedicated to browsers and VPNs for more useful guides on how to protect your data while online.
+- Bookmark our content hubs dedicated to Browsers and VPNs for more useful guides.

 The best way to protect your identity online is to use a virtual private network solution that conceals your identity.
 VPNs also help in bypassing the state put restrictions as well as allows you to access the region-restricted content on the internet.

 To make it easier for Internet users, a lot of modern browsers now offer built-in VPN with their software.

 Browsers with built-in VPN allow you to access region-restricted content and unblock any website without having to install a third-party VPN client.

 However, with so many options around, it can be confusing to choose the best browser with the VPN feature.
 To make it a little bit easier for you, we have put together a list of best browsers with built-in VPN to help you keep your browsing session a private affair.

 What’s the fastest browser with built-in VPN support?